bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     * Can be called only by owner
     * @param _initialBlockTimestamp timestamp to be set.
     */
-    function setInitialBlockTimestamp(uint _initialBlockTimestamp) internal onlyOwner {
+    // BK Ok - Internal function, called by releaseTokens(...).
+Can only be set once function setInitialBlockTimestamp(uint _initialBlockTimestamp) internal onlyOwner {
+        // BK Ok
         require(!isInitialBlockTimestampSet);
+        // BK Ok
         isInitialBlockTimestampSet = true;
+        // BK Ok
         initialBlockTimestamp = _initialBlockTimestamp;
     }

     /**
-    * check if mintining power is activated and Day token and Timemint transfer is enabled */ function isDayTokenActivated() returns (bool isActivated) {
+    * check if mintining power is activated and Day token and Timemint transfer is enabled */
+    // BK NOTE - This should be marked as a constant function
+    // BK Ok
+    function isDayTokenActivated() returns (bool isActivated) {
+        // BK Ok
         return (block.timestamp >= initialBlockTimestamp);
     }